 Elegant hotel complex in the centre

-From autumn 2019, the new Hyperion Hotel Leipzig will welcome you centrally and directly at Leipzig Central Station.
+From spring 2020, the new Hyperion Hotel Leipzig will welcome you centrally and directly at Leipzig Central Station.
 In this hotel complex full of character, 189 rooms for business travellers, conference participants, trade fair visitors and city travellersare being built.
 Elegant comfort characterises the sophisticated interior.

 Picture: GEPLAN DESIGN